Sparsified Block Elimination for Directed Laplacians: Introduction

 While our algorithms are directed analogs of the undirected block elimination routines from in~\cite{kyng2016sparsified}, our analyses rely on many structures developed in~\cite{cohen2018solving}.
 Specifically, our cumulative error during elimination steps is bounded via the matrix that's the sum of undiretifications of the intermediate directed matrices.
 On the other hand, we believe our algorithm is more natural: our sampling no longer needs to be locally unbiased, the per-step errors do not need to be decreased by polylog factors, and the algorithm is no longer divided into inner/outer phases.
 This more streamlined algorithm leads to our runtime improvements.

 Our Schur Complement sparisifcation algorithm is based on the partial block elimination routine from~\cite{kyng2016sparsified}, which is in turn based on a two-term decomposition formula for (pseudo-)inverses from~\cite{peng2014efficient}.
+We remark that there is a good sparsification routine in the low space setting~\cite{AKMPS20}.
 There is a subsequent algorithm that replaces this decomposition with directly powering via random walks~\cite{CCLPT15} that's also applicable for sparsifying undirected Schur Complements.
 However, that algorithm relies on sparsifying $3$-step random walk polynomials, which to our knowledge, is a subroutine that has not been studied in directed settings.
 As a result, we are unable to utilize this later development directly.

 The existence of $O(n \log^{4}n)$ sized sparsifiers in~\cite{CGPSSW18} relies on decomposing unit weighted graphs into short cycles and $O(n)$ extra edges.
 While this decomposition has a simple $O(m^2)$ time algorithm (peel off all vertices with degree $<$ 3, then return the lowest cross-edge in the BFS tree), the current fastest construction of it takes $m^{1 + o(1)}$ time~\cite{CGPSSW18,PY19,LSY19}.
 As a result, we need to instead invoke the more expensive, graph decomposition based, algorithms from~\cite{cohen2017almost} for sparsification.
 Also, we can only use the naive $O(m^2)$ construction of $O(\log{n})$-lengthed cycle decompositions (after an initial sparsification call to make $m = O(n\log^{O(1)}n)$) because the almost-linear time algorithm in~\cite{LSY19} produces $O(\log^{2}{n})$-lengthed cycles.